darrenkopp/darrenkopp.github.com/_posts/2013-09-12-own-your-online-presence.md

 What you don't want is to find yourself in a situation where you need to figure out a way to get your content off of the host's system quickly before it disappears.
 I wouldn't recommend relying on [Archive.org](http://archive.org/web/web.php) as a backup method.

-### Use feedburner for syndication
+### Use FeedBurner (or similar service) for syndication

 When you use a service like [FeedBurner](http://feedburner.com) to host your <abbr title="Really Simple Syndication">RSS</abbr> feeds, you can change the location of the feed whenever necessary without requiring all your subscribers to update their subscriptions.

 If you don't have your own domain, using FeedBurner would allow you to switch hosting providers without affecting subscribers to your RSS feed.
 While [some have cried out](http://www.garron.me/blog/why-you-should-not-use-feedburner.html) saying that you shouldn't use FeedBurner, I believe that the benefits that you can gain from using FeedBurner to serve your RSS feed far outweigh the consequences, which are easily mitigated.